CPJPRINCE/auto_classification_generator/README.md

         -rm     --empty         Will remove all Empty Directories from          [boolean] within a given folder, disincluding them
                                 in the Reference Generation.
+                                A simply Text list of removed folders is then generated to the output directory.
         -s,     --start-ref     Set the number to start the Reference           [int] generation from.
         -o,     --output        Set the directory to export the spreadsheet to. [string]
         -m,     --meta-dir      Set whether to generate a "meta" directory,     [boolean] to export CSV / Excel file to.
                                 Default behaviour will be to create a directory, using this option will disable it.
                 --skip          Skip running the Auto Classification process,   [boolean] will generate a spreadsheet but not
                                 an Archival Reference
         -fmt,   --format        Set whether to export as a CSV or XLSX file.    {csv,xlsx}
                                 Otherwise defualts to xlsx.
 ```

+## Future Developments

+- Level Limitations to allow for "group references".
+- Generating reference's which combine numericals with alphabeticals...

+## Contributing

+I welcome further contributions and feedback.